SyncfusionExamples/how-to-group-and-filter-the-blazor-multiselect-dropdown-items/README.md

-# Add a MultiSelect Dropdown to a Blazor WebAssembly App
+# How to Filter and Group MultiSelect Dropdown Items

 A quick start Blazor project that shows how to group the Blazor MultiSelectDropdown items as well as how to filter them.